suvelocity/crm/README.md

 ```
 - If you have changed `PORT` in the server [`.env`](server/example.env), you need to change the `proxy` property in the client [`package.json`](client/package.json)
 4. Run `npm start` to start react in development mode
+5. To log into the service oyu need credentials, contact your local admin to get them
 ## Contributing
 1. Decide on the feature you are working on